dmarx/obsidian_vault/Sara Walker.md

 ### The Physics of Information

 Walker is interested in how the laws of physics underpin the emergence and evolution of life.
-This includes studying the thermodynamics of living systems, particularly how they maintain order and functionality despite the second law of thermodynamics, which predicts an increase in disorder.
+This includes studying the thermodynamics of living systems, particularly how they maintain order and functionality despite the [[Second Law of Thermodynamics]], which predicts an increase in disorder.
 By considering life as a phenomenon that manages information in ways that increase its organization, Walker contributes to a theoretical framework where physics and information theory converge to explain life's unique properties.

 ### The Search for Extraterrestrial Life